shawnw/tawk/README.md

 * `-timeout N` Exit with an error if a script takes more than `N` seconds to complete.
 * `-csv` Turn on CSV line parsing.
 Prefer this over setting `FS` to a comma.
+* `-quotechar C` Use the given character instead of double quote for quoted CSV fields.
+* `-quoteall` Always quote every CSV field when printing.

 The language
 ============